Dulci-More: Folk & Traditional

 produce different sounds.

-are chording to provide backup for singing or other melody instruments, use the
+you are chording to provide backup for singing or other melody instruments, use

-diagrams shown on the chord charts, putting one finger (or the thumb) just to
+the diagrams shown on the chord charts, putting one finger (or the thumb) just

-the left of the fret for each string that needs to be fretted and strum across
+to the left of the fret for each string that needs to be fretted and strum

-all the strings.
-By knowing a few chords, it is easy to accompany many songs.
+across all the strings.
+By knowing a few chords, it is easy to accompany many

-Knowing a few more chords allows you to accompany songs being played in some
+songs.
+Knowing a few more chords allows you to accompany songs being played in

-keys different than the basic key in which your dulcimer is tuned.
-Many players
+some keys different than the basic key in which your dulcimer is tuned.
+Many

-prefer the sound of chords to the sound of drone strings and chord while
+players prefer the sound of chords to the sound of drone strings and chord

-playing melodies.
-Dulcimer tablature written on three lines is often designed
+while playing melodies.
+Dulcimer tablature written on three lines is often

-to give this sound.
-With the one line dulcimer tablature in this book, you need
+designed to give this sound.
+With the one line dulcimer tablature in this book,

-to figure out your own chord accompaniments by learning several positions for
+you need to figure out your own chord accompaniments by learning several

-different chords and then using the chords shown above the standard notation
+positions for different chords and then using the chords shown above the

-practice for those who want to have an alternative to playing with drones.
+and easy with practice for those who want to have an alternative to playing

-songs (particularly some instrumentals) are shown twice.
-The difference may be
+few songs (particularly some instrumentals) are shown twice.
+The difference may

-only showing DAA versus DAD melody tablature numbers so that people can get an
+be only showing DAA versus DAD melody tablature numbers so that people can get

 tunings can be played simultaneously by two players since they are both in the